-Look at other content in the menu, or scroll down for older stuff mentioned on Instagram.
+Scroll down for older stuff mentioned on Instagram

 Sunday 1 April 2018: I had a rare symptom free day: no visual hallucinations, no belief that people are listening to my thoughts or trying to control my thoughts, I even felt relaxed walking amongst the crowds at the Tate Modern gallery.
 Of course, on days like these, I immediately start to think I’m a fraud, a phoney, not mentally ill, I should pull myself together, etc. Apparently, this happens to a lot of people.
 I have one day like this every six months, but I always convince myself that I’m perfectly well.